-The commercial property market has been more subdued in recent years, in common with many UK locations since the start of the 2007 / 2008 downturn.
-Speculative development is limited and likely to remain so for the short to medium term in most sectors.
-The proximity of the M25 does provide better opportunities for industrial / warehousing development, and Brentwood town has a strong retail offer.
+The commercial property market has seen more limited growth in common with many UK locations since the start of the 2007 / 2008 downturn.
+Speculative development is more limited but increasing.
+The proximity of the M25 provides better opportunities for industrial / warehousing development, and Brentwood town has a strong retail offer, as well as being a favoured office location.